Chicago puts up a fight against Trump, deployment of National Guard troops

 "They're aiding and abetting the dismantling of our democracy and our Constitution," Johnson said.
 "We'll use every single tool that's available to me.
 This is going to play out in the courts.
 It's going to play out on the streets."

-A federal judge in Chicago will hear arguments Thursday afternoon on whether the deployment is legal or not.
+A federal judge in Chicago is hearing arguments Thursday afternoon on whether the deployment is legal.
+In a separate hearing Thursday, the U.S. Appeals Court for the Ninth Circuit heard arguments in a case challenging the National Guard deployment in Oregon.

 It's unclear what exactly Johnson will do.
 So far, he's used executive orders to make it harder for ICE to operate in the city — including a ban on the use of city-owned or operated space by federal agents.